 For example, since both humans and wolves are subject to hunger and suffering from nutritional deficiencies, if you allow wolves to kill non-wolves for food (to satisfy hunger and nutritional requirements), and there exists no morally relevant difference between humans and wolves, then you must allow humans to kill non-humans for food (to satisfy hunger and nutritional requirements).
 Otherwise you are granting wolves a right to kill for food while denying it to humans, therefore making the two species morally non-equivalent.

-Alternatively, you must hold all species to the same standard, and prohibit not only humans but also all other species from harming or killing other species to obtain food.
+Alternatively, if all species are equal, you must hold all species to the same standard, and prohibit not only humans but also all other species from harming or killing other species to obtain food.
 In this case you will be required to take extreme measures to control the behavior of non-human species.
 You will be forced to maintain that it is morally wrong for mosquitos to feed on the blood of non-mosquitos, and take steps to prohibit mosquitos from sustaining their lives in this fashion.

 In short, if humans and non-humans are moral equals, then humans have as much right to kill non-humans for food as any other species has to kill for food.
 If you deny that humans have the same rights as other species, then you are implicitly stating that humans are not moral equals of other species.
 Thus veganism is self-contradictory: It maintains that humans and non-humans are both morally equal and morally unequal.